 Please don’t hesitate to call us and talk about your situation – that’s why we offer a free consult!

-For information about complaints and allegations, or to schedule a free consultation, please call (503) 232-9280, or e-mail email@example.com.
+For more information about complaints and allegations, or to schedule a free consultation, call (512) 829-5619, or e-mail firstname.lastname@example.org.

 Please note: Before becoming a lawyer, Kevin Keaney earned his BSN from the School of Nursing at the University of Texas at Austin and worked as a nurse for six years.
 He now has more than 30 years experience as an attorney and is licensed to practice law in Texas, Oregon, and Washington.
 He’s a member of the American Association of Nurse Attorneys (TAANA).